 1. Assess where you stand, then begin to heal with kindness

-The journey to learning to trust each other cannot begin unless you know where you’re starting from.
+The journey of learning to trust each other cannot begin unless you know where you’re starting from.
 This requires honest introspection.
-The first order of business is to honestly acknowledge what brought you to this point.
+You must begin by honestly acknowledging what brought you to this point.
 Was it infidelity?
-If so, what kind: physical, financial or emotional cheating?
-Or has trust withered away because of a lack of respect and support in the relationship?
+If so, what kind: physical, financial, or emotional cheating?
+Or has emotional trust withered away because of a lack of respect and support in the relationship?

 2. 10-minute cuddle sessions – A simple trust exercise for two